leecade/caniuse_local/README.md

 the result will be shown on the status bar.

-> You can modif the hotkey like:
+> You can modify the hotkey like:
 >
 ```
 "keys": ["ctrl+c"], "command": "caniuse"